Ryde Inshore Rescue Service: Ryde Inshore Rescue Service

 to meet the requirements to be recognised by the Royal Life Saving Society.
-Training was undertaken at Warner’s Holiday Camp at Puckpool, in an unheated open pool.
+Training was undertaken at Warner's Holiday Camp at Puckpool, in an unheated open pool.
 Initial operating equipment consisted of a Reel and line, a Rocket Line, and a 9-foot rowing boat, loaned by the Borough of Ryde.

-By 1969, efforts were hampered when vandals destroyed the rowing boat, but a new boat was found with a 40hp engine, which became the start of Search and Rescue operations.
+By 1969, efforts were hampered when vandals destroyed the rowing boat, but a new boat was found with a 40 hp engine, which became the start of Search and Rescue operations.
 Vandals would strike again in 1978, destroying the boat house by arson.
 Help from the local council resulted in the construction of a new HQ and rescue centre at Appley Lane.
 The role of the club would gradually change to be an Inshore Rescue Lifeboat service.

 Station honours

 The following are awards made at Ryde Inshore Rescue Service.